Top 7 Types of Renewable Energy Resources

 Types of Renewable Energy Resources

-Following are top renewable energy resources,
+The Following are types of renewable energy resources,

-• Hydropower Energy
+- Hydropower Energy

-• Bio-energy
+- Bio-energy

-• Geothermal Energy
+- Geothermal Energy

-• Solar Energy
+- Solar Energy

-• Wind Energy
+- Wind Energy

-• Hydrogen
+- Hydrogen

-• Ocean Energy
+- Ocean Energy

-1) Hydropower
+1. Hydropower

-Hydropower is our most important and abundantly available renewable power, producing about 10 percent of the nation’s electricity.
 The United States has an existing hydropower capacity is about 103,000 megawatts (MW).
 Hydropower plant converts the energy of running water into electrical energy by using a turbine generator.

-Hydropower plant’s energy production does not have any harmful gas emission but can affect water quality and wildlife habitats.
-Therefore, hydropower plants are now optimized and designed to operate to minimize impacts on the river.
+Hydropower plants’ energy production does not have any harmful gas emissions but can affect water quality and wildlife habitats.

 Efforts are done to mimic the natural flow of the river, but while producing convenient conditions for the wildlife’s river habitat; it also reduces the power plant’s output.
-To help the process of fish migration a fish ladder and other approaches, such as improved turbines, are being used to lower the number of fish killed.

 Read More: Fly Ash Bricks Vs Clay Bricks – Which Is Best For House Construction

-2) Bio-energy
+2. Bio-energy

-Bio-energy is the energy derived from biomass (organic matter), such as plants.
-If you’ve ever burned wood in a fireplace or campfire, you’ve used bioenergy.
 But fact is that we don’t get all of our biomass resources directly from trees or other plants.
 Many industries which are involved in the construction or the processing of agricultural products, can create large quantities of unused or residual biomass, which can serve as a bio-energy source.

 i) Bio-power

-After hydropower, biomass is this world’s second-leading resource of renewable energy, accounting for more than 7,000 MW of installed capacity.
+After hydropower, biomass is the world’s second-leading resource of renewable energy, accounting for more than 7,000 MW of installed capacity.
 Some of the power generating companies found that coal power plants have found that replacing coal with biomass is a low-cost option to reduce undesirable emissions.
 It is around 15 percent of the coal may be replaced with biomass.
 Biomass has less sulfur than coal.

-Additionally, utilizing the biomass in boilers can reduce nitrous oxide emissions.
+Additionally, utilizing biomass in boilers can reduce nitrous oxide emissions.
 Gasification is another process in which the conversion of biomass converted into gas, which is burned in a gas turbine is another way to generate electricity.

-Biomass composting in landfills generates methane, which can be burned in a boiler to produce steam for electricity generation or industrial processes.
 A type of fuel oil can be produced by heating the biomass in the absence of oxygen to chemically convert it into fuel oil, called Pyrolysis oil.
-Pyrolysis oil can be used for power generation and as a feedstock or fuels and chemical production.

 ii) Bio-fuels

 Biomass can be used to produce liquid fuel, called biofuels.
 This biofuel is easy in transport and possesses high energy density; they are favored to fuel vehicles and sometimes stationary power generation.
-The most used biofuel is ethanol, an alcohol made from the fermentation of biomass high in carbohydrates.

-The current largest source of ethanol is corn.
-Some of the world’s cities use ethanol as a gasoline additive to help meet air quality standards for ozone.
 Flex-fuel vehicles are also now on the market, which can use a mixture of gasoline and ethanol, such as E85 a mixture of 85 percent ethanol and 15 percent gasoline.

 Another biofuel is biodiesel, which can be made from vegetable and animal fats.
 Biodiesel has the capability to be used as fuel for a vehicle or as a fuel additive to reduce emissions.
 It is estimated that corn ethanol and biodiesel provide about 0.4 percent of the total liquid fuels market.